Divya699/SIH-25010/README.md

  3.Society: Improves rural livelihoods, food security, and reduces environmental impact.

 ## Research & References

-AI and IoT Integration: Sharma et al. (2024) discuss the transformative role of AI and IoT in precision agriculture ScienceDirect
+  **AI and IoT Integration: Sharma et al. (2024) discuss the transformative role of AI and IoT in precision agriculture ScienceDirect

+  **Economic Impact: A study by Leher AgriTech highlights the economic benefits of smart farming practices Leher.ag

 .
-Economic Impact: A study by Leher AgriTech highlights the economic benefits of smart farming practices Leher.ag
-.
-System Design: ResearchGate publication provides insights into the architecture of crop advisory systems JETIR
+  **System Design: ResearchGate publication provides insights into the architecture of crop advisory systems JETIR
 .